xmos/sw_usb_audio/doc/rst/prog_proj_structure.rst

    * - `app_usb_aud_xk_evk_xu316`
      - xcore.ai Evaluation Kit

-The code is split into several modules (or `library`) directories, each their own GIT repository.
-The code for these libraries is included in the build by adding the library name to the ``USED_MODULES`` define in an application Makefile.
+The applications depend on several modules (or `libraries`), each of which have their own GIT repository.
+The immediate dependency libraries for the applications are specified by setting the ``APP_DEPENDENT_MODULES`` variable.
+This is set in the ``deps.cmake`` `file <https://github.com/xmos/sw_usb_audio/blob/develop/deps.cmake>`_, which is included in the applications' CMakeLists.txt.

-Each library has a ``module_build_info`` file that lists it's dependencies in ``DEPENDENT_MODULES``.
+Each library has a ``lib_build_info.cmake`` which lists the library source, compile flags and dependencies.
+The library dependencies are specified in the ``LIB_DEPENDENT_MODULES`` variable in the ``lib_build_info.cmake``.
 This allows dependency trees and nesting.
+XCommon CMake builds up a tree which is traversed depth-first, and populates the sandbox, fetching any missing dependencies by cloning them from github.

 Most of the core code is contained in the `XMOS USB Audio Library` (``lib_xua``).
 A full list of core dependencies is shown in :ref:`proj_core_libs`.